mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

     The total VAE loss is the sum of these two components.

 ##### Training Process:
-As mentioned, VAE is trained exclusively on non-defective cookie images (`X_train_ok`).
+* As mentioned, VAE is trained exclusively on non-defective cookie images (`X_train_ok`).
 The model learns to encode these images into a latent space and then decode them back to their original form.
 During training, the reconstruction error is minimized, and the latent space is regularized.
-The model is compiled with the Adam optimizer and the custom VAE loss function as mentioned in the previous part.
-We trained the model for `50` epochs with a `batch_size` of `32`.
+* Optimal Parameters: The model is compiled with the Adam optimizer and trained the model for `50` epochs with a `batch_size` of `32`.

 #### VAE Results and Analysis

 ##### Reconstruction Visualization

 After training, the VAE's ability to reconstruct images was evaluated.
-The model was able to reconstruct non-defective cookie images .
+The model was able to reconstruct non-defective cookie images.
 For defective images however, we see some flaws in the reconstruction as the model attempts to reconstruct them as non-defective cookies.

 <img width="902" alt="Screenshot 2025-05-28 at 1 20 01 PM" src="https://github.com/user-attachments/assets/94fafb4d-eb1f-4d00-bb46-588132bfdbed" />